nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **PinCommand**

-Command will be used to pin/unpin notes.
+Command used to pin/unpin notes.

 1. Created by the parserManager.
 1. Gets the note that is referenced either by title or index.